Experience-Monks/devtool/docs/rc-config.md

 devtool src/index.js --no-config
 ```

-The JSON supports comments.
 For example, you can add the following `.devtoolrc` file in the same directory as your project.

 ```js
 {